tom--bo/sm-parser/README.md

-# sysbench-parser for MySQL benchmark
+# sysbench-mysql-tester for MySQL benchmark

+sysbench-mysql-tester tests MySQL with sysbench and scenarios.

+## Requirements

+## How to use

+## parser

-This parser parse output of sysbench for MySQL.
+parse output of sysbench for MySQL.
 These items are extract from sysbench output.

 - version of sysbench